 Online stalking is becoming more common and dangerous.
 According to the Stalking Resource Center, over 7 million adults become victims of stalking on the internet every year.
-During COVID-19, we saw a significant increase in people reaching out for help to stop an online stalker and end harassment.
+During COVID-19, we saw a significant increase in people reaching out for help to stop online stalkers and end harassment.

 Enduring this harassment is disrupting and exhausting.
 It is frightening, often leaving victims with significant psychological trauma.